 2. Find a Positive Outlet for Your Feelings

 Acknowledging your feelings is the first step in healing, but the next step involves taking action to cope with these emotions.
 Consider different outlets for your feelings, like exercise, art, music, or journaling.
 This may be something that you have done in the past or something new.
 It is important to push yourself to engage in positive activities even when you feel terrible.
-This is called behavioral activation, which is a highly effective strategy for recovering from negative emotions and mental health concerns like depression.
+This is called activity scheduling, which is a highly effective strategy for recovering from negative emotions and mental health concerns like depression.

-3. Avoid Social Media or Other Triggers
+3. Avoid Social Media & Other Triggers

 4. Plan a “Me Day”